 Buying a storage shed is a multi-step process that starts when you realize you need more space or are looking for a way to expand your home.

 First, you have to decide on a company to buy from.
-Cook Portable Warehouses started as a family company more than 30 years ago and is still a family company to this day.
+Cook Portable Warehouses started as a family company in 1984 and is still a family company to this day.
 You can trust our local dealers to find the perfect portable building to meet your needs.
-Meet some of these smiling faces, here!
+You can find yours here!

 After you decide on the right company to do business with, the next step is to consider the size and design of your future building.
-Check out all the building styles that Cook has to offer in our product brochure.
+Check out all the building styles Cook has to offer!

-We advise most customers to select at least one size larger shed than they think they need now.
+We advise most customers to select at least one size larger shed than they think they need.
 Your future storage needs are often more expansive than you anticipate.

-After you decide on the perfect warehouse for your family’s needs, the process isn’t over just yet.
+After you decide on the perfect portable building for your family’s needs, the process isn’t over just yet.
 It’s important to know your local requirements and restrictions related to residential building permits.